 Skip to contents

 r2dii.match allows you to match loans from your loanbook to the companies in an asset-based company dataset.
-However, matching every loan is unlikely – some loan-taking companies may be missing from the asset-based company dataset, or they may not operate in the sectors 2DII focuses on (power, cement, oil and gas, aviation, coal, automotive, steel, and hdv).
+However, matching every loan is unlikely – some loan-taking companies may be missing from the asset-based company dataset, or they may not operate in the sectors PACTA focuses on (power, cement, oil and gas, aviation, coal, automotive, steel, and hdv).
 Thus, you may want to measure how much of the loanbook matched some asset.
 This article shows two ways to calculate such matching coverage:

 1. Calculate the portion of your loanbook covered, by dollar value (i.e. using one of the loan_size_* columns).